usedhondacivic/usedhondacivic.github.io/projects/raymarching/content.md

 I decided against using Shadertoy so I could gain a better understanding of the underlying technology.

 My first attempt was a purist C++ approach using OpenGL through the GLFW3 and GLAD libraries.
 This is the most performant solution but comes with the downside of having to recompile the code each time I tweaked the shader.
-This could be solved using some kind of live reload functionality, but I decided it wasn't worth the time to try and solve.
+This could be solved using some kind of live reload functionality, but I decided it wasn't worth the time to try and solve it.
 Additionally, it would be difficult to display the results on this website.
 My work in this direction is linked in the "More Resources" section below if you are interested.

 After giving up on C++ I turned to the popular Javascript graphics library Three.js.
-Three has a bunch of awesome functionalities including WebGL support, and runs directly in the browser.
+Three has a bunch of awesome functionalities including WebGL support and runs directly in the browser.

 ### WebGL and Shaders

 WebGL is a widely used API for interfacing with the GPU and the one I used for my experiments.
-It is a browser focused brother of OpenGL.
+It is a browser-focused brother of OpenGL.
 I'll give a quick summary of the parts of WebGL that are important to us.

 Programs used to interface with the GPU are called shaders and come in two primary types.
 The first is a vertex shader.
 A vertex shader takes in the vertices of a scene and does some computation, most often converting them from 3D world space to 2D screen space.
-After the vertex shader has completed, the triangles are passed to the rasterizer.
+After the vertex shader has been completed, the triangles are passed to the rasterizer.
 The rasterizer determines which pixels are inside the vertex triangles and generates a "fragment" for each one.
 These fragments are passed into the second type of shader: a fragment shader.
-The fragment shader decides the color of the pixel, and is where the ray marching algorithm is run.
+The fragment shader decides the color of the pixel and is where the ray marching algorithm is run.

 Shaders in WebGL are programmed using a language called OpenGL Shading Language (GLSL).
 GLSL is similar to C in syntax but comes with some interesting quirks and capabilities.
 The following assumes basic knowledge of GLSL, but luckily there are [some great tutorials](https://learnopengl.com/Getting-started/Shaders) to help you learn quickly.

 ### Pixel Shaders

 A fragment shader that runs on every pixel of the screen is known as a pixel shader.
 To generate a fragment for each pixel on the screen (which can then be processed by the pixel shader), we need to tell the rasterizer that the entire camera viewport is covered by a plane.
-Reporting the location of vertices in the cameras viewport is the job of the vertex shader, so we'll start there.
+Reporting the location of vertices in the camera's viewport is the job of the vertex shader, so we'll start there.

 A vertex shader takes a point in world space and transforms it into coordinates in what graphics programmers call clip space.
-In simple terms, the clip space represents normalized position on the screen with values ranging from -1 to 1 in each axis.
+In simple terms, the clip space represents normalized screen coordinates with values ranging from -1 to 1 on each axis.
 The following shader:

 ```cpp
 void main()